Imaginary-Horizons-Productions/DirectoryBot/README.md

 2. Move the DirectoryBot role above any roles you'd like it to be able to automatically add (new roles get added at the bottom)

 ### Optional
+* Use "@DirectoryBot setpermissionsrole (role)" to store the permissions role.
+This allows the bot to interpret accidental mentions of the role as command messages.
-* Use "@DirectoryBot setoprole (role)" to set up an operator role.
-Operators are allowed to use the operator commands without Discord administrator permissions.
+* Use "@DirectoryBot setmanagerrole (role)" to set up a manager role.
+Bot managers are allowed to use manager-only commands without Discord administrator permissions.
 * Record your information for DirectoryBot's default platforms: time zone, possessive pronoun, and stream.
-* Check out BountyBot, another Imaginary Horizons Productions discord bot: (link coming soon)
+* Check out the Imaginary Horizons Productions Patreon: https://www.patreon.com/imaginaryhorizonsproductions

 ### Notes
 If you leave a server, DirectoryBot will delete all of your data.
 If you kick DirectoryBot, it will delete everyoe's data.